Oil Sands Reservoir Characterization A Case Study at Nexen/Opti Long Lake

-In this article, I describe the method, application, and results of a technique of quantitatively extracting and classifying elastic rock properties from seismic data.
+In this paper, I describe the method, application and results of a technique of quantitatively extracting and classifying elastic rock properties from seismic data.
 The extraction process uses AVO (amplitude vs offset) analysis to separate the compressional (P-wave) and shear (S-wave) components of the seismic data.
-The resulting components are then used to calculate physical rock properties such as shear rigidity (mu) and incompressibility (lambda) (Goodway et al., 1997).
+The resulting components are then used to calculate physical rock properties such as shear rigidity (mu) and incompressibility (lambda)2.
 It is common knowledge among oil sands geoscientists that the density log through the McMurray Formation shows a strong correlation to the gamma ray log and is therefore a good lithology indicator.
 Recent work directed at determining facies from seismic relies on an estimate of density from the seismic data.
-In the process I incorporate an estimate of density obtained from seismic using a neural-network approach (Dumitrescu et al., 2005).
+In the process I incorporate an estimate of density obtained from seismic using a neural-network approach3.

 Wireline logs directly (or indirectly) measure P-wave velocity, S-wave velocity and density.
-Integrating this data with core and log analysis, the lambda and mu properties are calculated and assigned lithologies and fluid properties.
-Detailed quality assessment and cross-plot analysis is carried out to assign empirical limits and guidelines for lithology and fluid discrimination based on the measured rock physics properties (Figure 2).
+Integrating this data with core and log analysis the lambda and mu properties are calculated and assigned lithologies and fluid properties.
+Detailed quality assessment and cross-plot analysis is carried out to assign empirical limits and guidelines for lithology and fluid discrimination based on the measured rock physics properties (figure 1).
 The determined relationships are then used to calibrate and classify the seismically-derived properties.
 The result is a seismic volume transformed to a detailed lithological characterization of the reservoir within the zone of interest.
-Drilling results are shown to validate and quantify the success of the method (Figure 3).
+Drilling results are shown to validate and quantify the success of the method (figure 2).

 The cores shown represent facies types that cluster on a lambda*rho – mu*rho cross plot.
-The 5-13 well facies are typical for the oil sands area, with the clean sands and shales nicely separated on the cross plot (Figure 4a and 4b).
+The 5-13 well facies are typical for the oil sands area with the clean sands and shales nicely separated on the cross plot (figure 3a and 3b).
 The 7-16 core is interesting because it is almost all mud and at first glance, appears to be an abandoned channel 30m thick.
-However, when the lambda*rho – mu*rho points are plotted on the cross plot, they are all in the ‘non-reservoir’ part of the plot, but they fall into two distinct clusters (Figure 5a).
-If the points in the clusters are highlighted in different colors and identified in depth (Figure 5b), it is apparent that the middle portion of the mud has different properties than the upper or lower.
+However, when the lambda*rho – mu*rho points are plotted on the cross plot, they are all in the ‘non-reservoir’ part of the plot, but fall into two distinct clusters (figure 4a).
+If the points in the clusters are highlighted in different colours and identified in depth (figure 4b), it is apparent that the middle portion of the mud has different properties than the upper or lower.
 With this information, the lithofacies can be interpreted differently, perhaps as stacked abandoned channel fills.
-This interpretation is also supported by the seismic facies volume (Figure 6).
+This interpretation is also supported by the seismic facies volume (figure 5).